JOY6IX9INE/OperaGX-Discord-Promo-Gen/README.md

 ```
 4. Enter the number of threads when prompted.

-# Note
+# Disclaimer
-This script is intended for educational purposes only.
-Use it responsibly and respect Discord's & OperaGx's terms of service.
+This tool is created for educational purposes and ethical use only.
+Any misuse of this tool for malicious purposes is not condoned.
+The developers of this tool are not responsible for any illegal or unethical activities carried out using this tool.

 [![Star History Chart](https://api.star-history.com/svg?repos=JOY6IX9INE/OperaGX-Discord-Promo-Gen&type=Date)](https://star-history.t9t.io/#JOY6IX9INE/OperaGX-Discord-Promo-Gen&Date)